apple/swift-mmio/Sources/MMIO/Documentation.docc/Essentials/Registers.md

 }
 ```

-This makes your code much more expressive and less error-prone.
+This makes your code more expressive and less error-prone.
 Instead of remembering that `0b10` means "normal mode," you can use the descriptive enum case `.normal`.

 > Note: Even when you add a type projection, the `.raw` API remains available if you need direct access to the underlying bits.
 However, the typed API should be preferred for most use cases as it provides better type safety and readability.